 Additional Requirements

 The student must earn a grade of C- or better in all required core courses.
 Grades of D or F must be resolved by retaking the course, with one exception: in the final semester of the senior year, a graduating senior is allowed a single D in a required course.
-After the first semester of freshman year, no required course can be taken satisfactory/unsatisfactory.
+After the first semester of their first year, no required course can be taken satisfactory/unsatisfactory.

 The student must accumulate 120 credits to graduate.
 Students must also complete 12 credits of writing-intensive (W) courses.
 The major requirements and writing-intensive credits may overlap with each other and with the other categories of courses.
 We encourage one expository writing course.